All-optical quantum computing using cubic phase gates: Optical Quantum Computation

 Note that both $\hat F$ and $\text{CSUM}$ are not diagonal in the $x$ variable, whereas all the other gates are.
-All gates, except $\hat F$, being diagonal in one variable is useful to construct a model for CV measurement-based quantum computing with CV cluster states \cite{Menicucci2006}.
-This is why it is also common to replace $\text{CSUM}$ by $\text{CZ} = e^{i \hat x_1 \hat x_2}$.
+The latter is useful to construct a model for CV measurement-based quantum computing with CV cluster states \cite{Menicucci2006} and consequently the $\text{CSUM}$ gate is also commonly replaced by $\text{CZ} = e^{i \hat x_1 \hat x_2}$.
 The Fourier gate occurs naturally in CV cluster-state quantum computing via the elementary teleportations in the cluster state.